OMTEX AD 2

 Balance Sheet

-A report card for a business that shows everything it owns (Assets) and everything it owes (Liabilities) on a single day.
+A financial report card that shows what a business owns (Assets) and what it owes (Liabilities) on a specific day.

-When a partner leaves a firm, their share of the profit is divided among the remaining partners.
-The proportion in which they get this extra share is the Gain Ratio.
+When a partner leaves (retires), their share of the profit is divided among the partners who stay.
+The ratio used to share this benefit is the Gain Ratio.

 Authorised Capital

-The maximum legal limit of money a company can raise by selling its shares to the public.
+The legal maximum amount of money a company is allowed to raise by selling shares to the public.

 Drawer

-The person or business who creates a Bill of Exchange (a formal IOU) and signs it, demanding payment from someone else.
+The person or business who writes (draws) a bill demanding payment from someone else.

 Statement of Affairs